 Frequently used technology

-It’s worth looking at some examples of frequently used technology by audiophiles to get a better sense of how the combination is mastered.
+It’s worth looking at some examples of frequently used technology to get a better sense of how the combination is mastered.

 High-Resolution Audio Players: